 Penetration testing (pentesting) is the most common way for a business to determine vulnerabilities in a system, a network, a web application, or a particular service in their environment that the security team needs to focus on hardening.
 Imperva defines a pentest as: “a simulated cyber attack against your computer system to check for exploitable vulnerabilities.”

-Pentests are useful to a security operations center (SOC) because they can be used to identify gaps in active alerting, and they help generate the discussion with the customer or IT/Security team to develop ways of filling those gaps.
+Pentesting is useful to a security operations center (SOC) because these tests can be used to identify gaps in active alerting, and they help generate the discussion with the customer or IT/Security team to develop ways of filling those gaps.
 They’re also useful to SOC teams through inadvertently testing incident response protocols, the analysts’ capabilities for analysis and decision-making, and the existing rules to generate alerts to the SOC.

 Don’t cheat on the test